yvesmango/7020-customer-segmentation/isochrone_map1.md

 There are downsides to both of the above methods.
 In the first, the dots are not only hard to read but our isochrone map looks disjointed.
 At minimum, it shows us the travel time information for each node, but a true isochrone conveys travel time information of an area.
 Isochrone maps should display a discernable border or boundary for each layer of travel time.

-The second is a slight improvement, we are given an area (polygon) but it doesn't account for any inaccessible streets or obstacles found in that particular area.
+The second is a slight improvement, we are given an area (polygon) with discernible borders, but it doesn't account for any inaccessible streets or obstacles found in that particular area.
 (I know *every* city has them.)

 So what we need is something in between...